Patrick E. Haggerty: Professional associations

 Haggerty was active in the Institute of Radio Engineers (IRE), serving as its president in 1962.
 He was co-chair of the committee that merged the (IRE) and the American Institute of Electrical Engineers (AIEE) into the present Institute of Electrical and Electronics Engineers (IEEE).
 Haggerty was a Fellow of the IEEE.
 In 1968, he was awarded the IEEE Founders Medal "For outstanding contributions to the leadership of the electrical and electronics engineering profession, with special reference to the development of the worldwide semiconductor industry and service to the profession through his contributions leading to the creation of the IEEE.".
 In 1969, he was the IRI Medal recipient, awarded by the Industrial Research Institute.

 Legacy

 Haggerty died at 66 in Dallas on October 1, 1980, after a brief illness at Presbyterian Hospital and was buried in Calvary Hill Cemetery.
 He had been a member of Texas Instrument's executive board since the company's inception in 1951.

 Philanthropy

 Haggerty and his wife left part of their estate to found the Patrick and Beatrice Haggerty Museum of Art at Marquette University.
 Near the end of his life, Haggerty chaired the board of trustees of Rockefeller University and served as a trustee and leader for the academic growth and development of the University of Dallas.
-Haggerty had also served as Director of A. H. Bello Corp., publisher of the Dallas Morning News.
+Haggerty had also served as Director of A. H. Belo Corporation, publisher of the Dallas Morning News.